Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Don’t save what is left after spending; spend what is left after saving.
 - Concentrate to make money; diversify to keep money.
 - Spend money where you spend time.
+- If there is money to be made, there are morals to be discarded. - **Asmongold**
+- I have no problem spending money, but I have a problem wasting it. - **Linus Sebastian, WAN Show**
+- Money can't buy happiness, but poverty can't buy anything. - **Reddit**
+- That money is only useful if you buy goods and services with it.
+So much of this sub just wants a fancy funeral or something. - **Reddit**
+- When you buy something cheap and bad, the best you’re going to feel about it is when you buy it.
+When you buy something expensive and good, the worst you’re going to feel about it is when you buy it. - **Sasha Aickin Grandmother**

 ## Other